GoogleChrome/chromium-dashboard/developer-documentation.md

 This doc covers some basic overview of the codebase to help developers navigate.

-In summary, this web app is using a combination of Django & Flask as the backend and uses Lit webcomponents in the front end.
+In summary, this web app is using Flask as the backend and uses Lit webcomponents in the front end.
 It uses [Sign in with Google](https://developers.google.com/identity/gsi/web) for authentication.
 **Google Cloud Datastore** is used as database.